Programme Lead for BA (Hons) Physical Education Programme Lead for BA (Hons) Physical Education with Dance

 01752 636700 Ext:8622

 Erica has taught in numerous schools, in both the primary and secondary sectors.
 She is particularly interested in the relationship between physical activity and health and whether schools can have an impact on children and adolescents’ health status.
 Erica is passionate about developing physical literacy in foundation and primary aged children to enhance engagement and participation.
-She is also interested in the use of training modalities such as Pilates and Yoga based practices to provide holistic training and diverse learning opportunities in school.
+She is committed to developing a more accessible Physical Education curriculum that meets the needs of all pupils, including those who do not identify as 'sporty'.
+Erica is also interested in the use of training modalities such as Pilates and Yoga based practices to provide holistic training and diverse learning opportunities in school.
 Erica delivers dance pedagogy across degree progammes based upon her dance background and post graduate studies at the Laban Centre.
 She has a personal interest in talent identification and development in children with a particular focus on dance.
 She is also keen to encourage the development of dance in Devon.

 Erica has a specific interest in the design of authentic and 'real life' learning opportunities that are based upon innovation and creativity.
 She has a strong interest in the learning opportunities afforded by adopting a thematic approach to the design and delivery of learning across ages.
 She has a particular interest in the delivery of curriculum subjects and the wider curriculum through the physical domain.
 She aims to enhance learning opportunities across domains by bringing different groups of individuals together for mutually beneficial experiences.